rbisdorff/Digraph3/docSphinx/tutorial.rst

 The strict outranking relation  :math:`\succnsim` shown here is apparently *not transitive*: for instance, alternative *a8* outranks alternative *a6* and alternative *a6* outranks *a4*, however *a8* does not outrank *a4* (see :numref:`rankingTutorial`).
 We may compute the transitivity degree of the outranking digraph, i.e. the ratio of the difference between the number of outranking arcs and the number of transitive arcs over the difference of the number of arcs of the transitive closure minus the transitive arcs of the digraph *gcd*.

    >>> gcd.computeTransitivityDegree(Comments=True)
-     Transitivity degree of graph
+    Transitivity degree of graph <codual_rel_randomCBperftab>
-     <converse-dual_rel_randomCBperftab>: 0.24
+     #triples x>y>z: 20, #closed: 7, #open: 13
-     0.23529411764705882
+     #closed/#triples =  0.35

-With only 24% of the required transitive arcs, the strict outranking relation here is hence very far from being transitive; a serious problem when a linear ordering of the decision alternatives is looked for.
+With only 35% of the required transitive arcs, the strict outranking relation here is hence very far from being transitive; a serious problem when a linear ordering of the decision alternatives is looked for.
 Let us furthermore see if there are any cyclic outrankings.

 .. code-block:: pycon